Overview

 Will I owe anything on delivery if I pay the fee?

 No. With the fee paid, all import charges are covered in advance.
-You will not be asked to pay FedEx or U.S. Customs on delivery.
+You will not be asked to pay FedEx or US Customs on delivery.

 Is this the same as shipping?

-Yes – but you must contact us before paying your invoice so we can remove the fee and mark your shipment accordingly.
+Yes, we are more than happy for you to do so, but you must contact us before paying your invoice so we can remove the fee and mark your shipment accordingly.

 If you opt out:

-• The total cost is very likely higher than our flat $29 fee.
+• The total cost is very likely higher than our flat $39 fee.

-Will the fee change in future?
+Will the cost of this service change in future?

-Because we believe there is nothing reciprocal about the tariffs.
-The UK does not run a trade deficit with the US — indeed, figures produced by the UK’s Office for National Statistics and the United States Bureau of Economic Analysis for 2023/2024 say the opposite.
-As such, we believe President Trump’s description of the tariffs as ‘reciprocal’ to be spurious.
-The tariffs are damaging to UK busineses and to US consumers who will pay higher prices for imported goods.
+The US Administration’s stated goal is to address the trade deficits with other countries by imposing tariffs.
+The UK — a staunch friend and ally of America — does not run a trade deficit with the US.
+Indeed, figures from the UK’s Office for National Statistics and the US Bureau of Economic Analysis for 2023/2024 indicate the opposite.
+As such, we consider the term ‘reciprocal’ to be disingenuous.
+These tariffs will damage UK businesses and increase the prices of imported goods for US consumers.